forana/Deck-Printer/README.md

 + Allow import of sets from Magic Set Editor
 + Allow use of custom image sets instead of just Gatherer
 + Support more import formats
++ Clean up code so I'm not embarrassed to show it here
++